David Lynch: The Art Life

 On 1979’s Lodger, Bowie sang, “Sometimes I feel, that I need to move on, so I pack a bag, and move on”.
 But if The Art Life tells us anything, it’s that you can move on while sitting still in your studio.
 That might be where Lynch is right now, painting, dreaming, still lost in a transition.

 Criterion has released this fine documentary in a somewhat spare form (in comparison to their many extras-laden discs) with an interview with Nguyen and the theatrical trailer the only supplements.
-Nevertheless the fine replication of Jason S.’s vibrant cinematography and Lynch’s pensive yet good-natured company make for an insightful portrait of the great artist in his studio.
+Nevertheless the excellent replication of Jason S.’s vibrant cinematography and Lynch’s pensive yet good-natured company make for an insightful portrait of the great artist in his studio.

 *Here’s a typical panel from Lynch’s The Angriest Dog in the World that ran from 1983 until 1992 in the LA reader.
 A weekly cartoon that duplicated the same artwork week after week but with different captions, the strip was its own timeloop, a grotesquely funny meditation on the futility of anger.